martinhe25/electricity-price-forecasting/README.md

+## Relevance to AEC

+Many AEC workflows involve uncertainty, coordination across multiple stakeholders, and incomplete information (e.g., RFIs, cost estimation, scheduling).

+This project explores forecasting under similar constraints, with a focus on handling rare but high-impact events (spikes), which parallels risk management in construction and development workflows.

 ## Work in Progress

 This project is actively under development as part of a larger effort to build a robust, research-grade electricity price forecasting pipeline, with a focus on extreme price spike prediction.